lingtalfi/logic-feature-suggesion/README.md

 ![c6](https://lingtalfi.com/img/logicpro-feature-request-screenshots/c6.png)

-Actually, with the alt behaviour of the pencil tool, we can to the first two steps in one click, but that's still three steps:
+Actually, with the alt behaviour of the pencil tool, we can do the first two steps in one click, but that's still three steps:

 - 1. Alt-click with the pencil tool where you want to create the cut
 - 2. Then with the pointer tool, select both end points